mbj4668/pyang/doc/pyang.1.md

 **-\-strict**
 :   Force strict YANG compliance.
 Currently this checks that the
-    deref() function is not used in XPath expressions and leafrefs.
+    deref() function is not used in XPath expressions and leafrefs for YANG 1.0.

 **-\-lint**
 :   Validate the module(s) according to the generic YANG guideline as